 Even if you feel a negative review is unfair or mean-spirited, present your brand as the bigger person.
 A good rule of thumb when responding to feedback is to adhere to the three “A”s: acknowledge, articulate and advise.
 Following this blueprint will help you learn from your mistakes, convey your message (stick to the facts), and reveal a path forward that will improve your business.

-How Binary Fountain’s Employer Brand Solution Will Help You Attract (and Retain) Top Talent
+How Binary Fountain’s Employer Brand Solution Helps Attract Top Talent

 Knowing how to properly ask for and respond to employee reviews will help you boost your brand as job seekers look for the best employers.
-However, without proper reputation management solutions, you will have a hard time knowing where to focus your efforts, and you will miss out on opportunities to improve your business.
+However, without proper reputation management solutions, you will have a hard time knowing where to focus your efforts.

 Attracting the best candidates for your business requires a reputation management solution that covers all the bases.
-Binary Fountain’s employer brand software provides the data, insights and control to manage your brand and culture so you can hire people from the best possible pool.
+Binary Fountain’s employer brand software provides the data, insights and control to manage your brand and culture to assist your employee advocacy efforts, boost your retention rate, and empower you to hire people from the best possible pool.